Water Filters & Purifiers

 The Complete Guide to Water Distillers in Australia

 Water distillation is one of the oldest purification methods known to humans — and one of the most thorough.
 If you want water that's as close to pure H₂O as you can get at home, a water distiller is hard to beat.
-Here's everything you need to know before buying one.

 What Is a Water Distiller?

 A water distiller works by heating water to boiling point, collecting the steam, and condensing it back into liquid in a separate chamber.
-Because most contaminants — heavy metals, bacteria, chemicals, dissolved solids — don't evaporate with the water, they're left behind in the boiling chamber.
-What you end up with is exceptionally pure water.
+Most contaminants don't evaporate with the water — they're left behind in the boiling chamber.
+Browse our full range of water distillers and steam purifiers.

 What Does a Water Distiller Remove?